Patrolavia/darius/README.md

 ## Darius?

 Darius is a blue whale.
 He is 17 years old, lives in Antarctic Ocean and travels to Southern Atlantic Ocean every winter.

-## License

-Any version of MIT, GPL or LGPL.